interactiveaudiolab/VocalSketchDataSet/README.md

 * draft - Boolean of whether this vocal imitaiton was a 'draft' vocal imitation
 * training - Boolean of whether this vocal imitation was for practice and discarded in analysis
 * participant_id - The id of the participant who performed the vocal imitation
-* satisfaction - The participant's satisfaction with their vocal imitation
+* satisfaction - The participant's satisfaction with their vocal imitation on a 7- level likert scale (*Completely dissatisfied, Mostly dissatisfied, Somewhat dissatisfied, Neither satisfied or dissatisfied, Somewhat satisfied, Mostly satisfied, Completely satisfied*)
 * sound_label - The sound label of the audio concept of this vocal imitation (i.e. the stimulus when a stimulus_type='sound label')
 * sound_label_id - The id of the sound label
 * sound_recording - The sound recording of the audio concept of this vocal imitation (i.e. the stimulus when a stimulus_type='sound recording')
 * sound_recording_id - The id of the sound recording
 * audio_concept_subset - The subset from which the stimulus comes from
 * participants_sound_recording_description - The participant's description of the stimulus sound recording (if a stimulus_type='sound recording')
-* participants_sound_recording_description_confidence - The participant's confidence in their sound recording description
+* participants_sound_recording_description_confidence - The participant's confidence in their sound recording description on 5-level Likert scale (*Not at all confident, Not so confident, Neutral, Confident, Very confident*)

 ### Column descriptions for identifications.csv
 * id - Id of the identification